John Smoke Johnson: Marriage and family

 Smoke Johnson married Helen Martin (1798 – March 27, 1866) of the Wolf clan.
 She was the daughter of Catherine Rolleston and her husband Ohyeatea, also known as George Martin.
 Catherine Rolleston was ethnic Dutch, but she had been captured as a girl by the Mohawk, adopted by a family in the Wolf clan, and became assimilated as Mohawk.
 The Johnsons had seven children, who were considered to be born into the Wolf clan: Mary, Aaron, Joseph, William, Margret, Susannah and George Henry Martin (Onwanonsyshon).

 Career

 Johnson became a leader in Canada.
 He fought for the British Crown in the War of 1812 and was honored by his tribal council when chosen as a "Pine Tree Chief", a non-hereditary position.
 He was influential in the Mohawk and British communities of Ontario, Canada.

 Legacy

 His son George Henry Martin Johnson was selected as a hereditary Mohawk chief of his mother's Wolf clan in the matrilineal society.
 Fluent in English and Mohawk, he became a leader on the Six Nations reserve and an interpreter for the Canadian government.
 As an informal diplomat and negotiator, he helped facilitate relations between the Native and British communities.

-George Johnson married Emily Howells, a native of England whose family had immigrated to the United States in 1832.
+Johnson married Emily Howells, a native of England whose family had immigrated to the United States in 1832.
 They had four children, including Emily Pauline Johnson (1861–1913), who became a respected Native American poet.